-Inclusion is Key: OpenAIRE in support of COAR's Input to “Data Repository Selection: Criteria that Matter”
+Inclusion is Key: Supporting COAR in “Data Repository Selection: Criteria that Matter”

 FAIRsharing Community, a group of representatives from (mainly) publishers and scholarly communication organizations, have published a set of criteria for the identification and selection to guide authors in terms of where they should deposit their data.
 The aim of the document is to make the implementation of research data policies more efficient and consistent, to help improve approaches to data sharing through the promotion data repositories who meet the criteria.
 While advice on adoption of best practices is a worthy and necessary effort, there have been some concern expressed in the repository community about the requirements contained in the 'Data Repository Selection: Criteria that Matter'.